base1en/ha-overview-page-tweak/README.md

 ## Development

-This project was developed with AI assistance, including code review, debugging and research into Home Assistant's frontend implementation.
+This project was developed with AI assistance, including documentation, code review, debugging and research into Home Assistant's frontend implementation.
 The resulting code was developed on and tested against the author's live Home Assistant installation using [OpenCode](https://github.com/magnusoverli/opencode) and the MCP access it provides as the development tool.